vaibhavsagar/presentations/popcount/presentation.md

 ## Error Correcting Codes

-Based on your error correction requirements, chose sufficiently distant symbols to assemble your message out of!
+Based on your error correction requirements, choose sufficiently distant symbols to assemble your message out of!

 # Binary convolutional neural networks